Hurley Center for Health Outcomes

 Hurley Community Garden

 Located across from the hospital, this working garden produces and distributes homegrown vegetables to the garden volunteers and the community that HMC serves.
-Maintenance of the garden comes from Hurley employees and members of the HMC community.
+Maintenance of the Hurley Community Garden comes from Hurley employees and members of the HMC community.

 Kohl's Cares for Healthy Kids